salrashid123/k8s_federation_with_gcp/README.md

 - For this demo, how can GCP see the minikube discovery on my laptop?

   This is just a tutorial you can run on your laptop as a demo.
 As its a tutorial, we're entitled to make many shortcuts.
-One of them is "exposing" the discovery endpoint for minikube and we do that by settup a free tunnel from the internet to your laptop.
+One of them is "exposing" the discovery endpoint for minikube and we do that by setup a free tunnel from the internet to your laptop.
 Yes, we're going to use  [ngrok](https://ngrok.com/)

 - `ngrok` free edition is limited to 2hours?